 Very few Medicaid candidates automatically meet all of Medicaid’s strict requirements.
 Typically, a financial tool such as a trust is required to help a loved one gain eligibility.
 Further financial tools are used to help a spouse maintain enough income and assets to live independently.
 Still other strategies protect a home, should the individual with Alzheimer’s pass away.

 Medicaid planners are best suited for persons with some income and saving (more than $2,000 per month in income or more than $2,000 in savings), homeowners and married couples.
 One can learn more about Medicaid planning here.
 Learn about more Medicaid eligibility here or take a quick, non-binding Medicaid eligibility test.

-Elder law attorneys can provide a comprehensive solution to financial planning for Alzheimer’s care in that they can draw up legal documents, establish trusts, creates Powers of Attorneys, Advanced Directives, Wills etc. A well-versed elder law attorney will also be familiar with Medicaid planning.
-While very knowledgeable about the legal side of financial planning, attorneys can also be a very expensive option when it comes to creating a financial plan.
+Elder law attorneys can provide a comprehensive solution to financial planning for Alzheimer’s care.
+They can draw up legal documents, establish trusts, create powers of attorneys, advanced directives, wills, etc. A well-versed elder law attorney will also be familiar with Medicaid planning.
+While deeply knowledgeable about the legal side of financial planning, attorneys can also be expensive when it comes to creating a financial plan.

 Attorneys are best suited for couples with significant financial assets and complex familial situations, such as those who have a special-needs child or couples where both spouses have been diagnosed with a progressive dementia.

 |Types of Financial Planners for Alzheimer’s / Dementia|